ktomoma/DCC_Turnout_Control_for_KATO_Unitrak/README.md

 * https://katousa.com/using-unitrack-with-dcc/

 ## Methods to control a turnout
-1. Using a charing and discharging current for a capacitor
+There are several possible approach to generate 12V signal to operate the solenoid in the Kato Unitrack turnout.
-2. Motor Driver IC TA7219P
+The proposed circuit is describef in Turnout Controller HW section.

-3. Using relays
+Type 1.
+Using a charing and discharging current for a capacitor Type 2.
+Motor Driver IC TA7219P
-4. Combination of a capacitor and relays for multiple turnouts
+Type 3.
+Using relays
-5. Combination of TA7219P and relays for multiple turnouts
+Type 4.
+Combination of a capacitor and relays for multiple turnouts Type 5.
+Combination of TA7219P and relays for multiple turnouts

 ## Hardware
 ### DCC Accesary Decoder